-If you die in Michigan without preparing a will, you will lose control of your property.
-It goes to probate court and is distributed based on Michigan's intestacy laws, rather than your wishes.
+If someone dies in Michigan without having a valid will in place, they will lose control of their property.
+In this case, the estate goes to probate court and is distributed based on Michigan's intestacy laws rather than the deceased’s wishes.
 This means that your property will be given to your closest family members, starting with a spouse or child if you have them.
-The list progresses to other relatives, but if you have no living relatives, your property ultimately goes to the state.
-Retaining an estate planning attorney to craft a will on your behalf may help you make sure that your wishes are respected.
-At Neumann Law Group, our Grand Rapids and Traverse City wills lawyers can help you prepare these instruments.Drafting Wills
+If you don’t, the law provides that other relatives will inherit your estate, but if you have no living relatives, your property ultimately goes to the state.

 How your estate is administered depends on whether you have a valid will and the size of your estate.
 If your estate is small, it may be probated using summary administration, which does not require a personal representative to be appointed.
 When an estate is large, there are two types of administration: supervised and unsupervised administration.
 The former requires the court to approve your personal representative’s actions.
 The latter requires the court’s involvement only at the beginning of the process and at the end of it, and when requested by the personal representative.

 Your will does not need to be notarized to be enforceable, but to make your will self-proving, notarization is required.
 A self-proving will may expedite matters during probate.
 Our wills lawyers can assist Traverse City and Grand Rapids residents with making sure that their wills are notarized.Are Handwritten Wills Valid in Michigan?